Yelp/dockersh/README.md

 Without docker
 --------------

-You need to install golang (tested on >= 1.3), then you should just be able to run:
+You need to install golang (tested on 1.2 and 1.3), then you should just be able to run:

     go get
     make